countertops Articles

 3. The Manufacturing of Quartz is Eco-Friendly

-We have outlined many benefits that come with “manmade stones”, now we will discuss the environmental perks Quartz countertops offer.
+We have outlined many benefits that come with “manmade stones”, now we will discuss the environmental perks quartz countertops offer.

 Quartz is a very common element found throughout the United States.
 Although mining practices have evolved and improved through the years, mining is not entirely eco-friendly.
-A great thing about Quartz countertops is that the process uses Quartz that has already been mined.
+A great thing about quartz countertops is that the process uses quartz that has already been mined.
 So, manufacturers recycle the “scrap” pieces from other mining that has already been completed.
-No natural Quartz is mined just to make Quartz countertops.
+No natural quartz is mined just to make quartz countertops.

 Quartz countertops are manufactured by introducing crushed quartz with resins and pigments.
 All brands use basically the same method.
-The positive of this process is, there is the little-to-no impact on indoor air quality, which should help you keep your peace of mind where health matters are concerned.
+The positive of this process is, there is little-to-no impact on indoor air quality, which should help you keep your peace of mind where health matters are concerned.
 As always, manufacturing, mining, and transportation can have a negative impact on the environment.
 These processes are constantly reconfigured to ensure the environment is taken care of as best as they can.
 The point is that quartz countertops are proving to have less impact than the other most popular surfaces.

 4. Design Options are Virtually Infinite